okeyoallan/Molecular-biology-concept/README.md

 ### The concept of an open reading frame

 * It can be described as a pan of DNA sequence between the statrt with a start codon and ends with a stop codon.
+* The start codon is ATG for DNA and AUG for RNA while the stop codons are TAA, TAG, TGA for DNA and UAA, UGA, UAG for RNA.
+* The stop codons signals the biging of mRNA translation while the stop codon signals for termination of translation.
 * Also, it can be described as the DNA sequence which is capable of being transcribed without a stop codon.
 * Open reading frames helps in gene prediction.
 * Part of the DNA that has the ability of being translated.